 - Did Leatherman fail to disclose income derived from Florence Concrete from 1993 to 2012, that was required by law?

-- Did he knowingly use his official office to obtain an economic interest and to secure $40 million in state contracts for a company which he has significant ownership?
+- Did he knowingly use his official office to personally profit and to secure state contracts for a company which owns?

-- Is Leatherman reporting ALL of his income derived from state government entities or lobbyist principals?
+- Is Leatherman reporting ALL of his income derived from state government entities or groups with lobbyists in the State House?